pinnackl/paper-paypal-components/README.md

 ## Client side

-To help you working with the server side module we've created a client side library, that already know all the route and argument to work with the Paypal APIs.
+To help you working with the server side module we've created a client side library, that already know all routes and arguments to work with the Paypal APIs.

 Include the library in you application and start using it like so :